 showcased on the world stage.
 After half a century, hip hop is still pushing boundaries,

 though now, it is not from the outside, but the center.

-Fresh, Fly, and Fabulous: Fifty Years of Hip Hop Style is curated by Elena Romero, assistant professor, Advertising and Marketing Communications, FIT, and Elizabeth Way, associate curator of costume, MFIT.
-The exhibition is designed by Courtney Sloane Design.
+Fresh, Fly, and Fabulous: Fifty Years of Hip Hop Style was curated by Elena Romero, assistant professor, Advertising and Marketing Communications, FIT, and Elizabeth Way, associate curator of costume, MFIT.
+The exhibition was designed by Courtney Sloane Design.

 After half a century, hip hop continues to push boundaries

-The Fresh, Fly, and Fabulous: 50 Years of Hip Hop Style exhibition will be accompanied by a book of the same title (Rizzoli, 2023) with a foreword written by Slick Rick.
+The Fresh, Fly, and Fabulous: 50 Years of Hip Hop Style exhibition was accompanied by a book of the same title (Rizzoli, 2023) with a foreword written by Slick Rick.